 - You don’t need butter to add flavour.
 Use things like balsamic vinegar, citrus juice, fresh herbs and spices to make your vegetables shine.

-Desserts – Even classic desserts can be converted with a few simple swaps.
+Even classic desserts can be converted with a few simple swaps.
 You can check out my guide to plant-based baking for some help in this area.
 Or, if you’re feeling a little lost, check out Pinterest for some whole food plant-based dessert inspiration.

 Get Creative with Your Main

 A holiday meal doesn’t have to involve a turkey, a ham or even a faux bird of any kind.
-There are lots of delicious plant-based options to enjoy instead.
+There are lots of delicious plant-based options you can enjoy instead.
 You just need to think outside the box a little to shift your thinking away from the typical holiday meal mindset.

 Some great main options include: